Code-Institute-Submissions/sipostudent-Milestone-Project-1/README.md

 #### Audio & Video Content

-Being as this is a fictional company/group website, for the purpose of meeting academic requirements free for personal and commercial use media from [findsounds.com](http://findsounds.com/ "FindSounds Official Site") was included.
+Being as this is a fictional company/group website, for the purpose of meeting academic requirements free for personal and commercial use media from [soundeffectsplus.com](https://www.soundeffectsplus.com/product/comical-bong-whistle-crash-01/ "Sound Effects + Official Site") was included.
 PLEASE NOTE, this material does not necessarily have an informative purpose to users but rather demonstrates a capability of being able to utilise the correct code sequence/s in order to produce functional audio/video features on a website.
 Since controls on media players are an optional function, they have not been added; however sound can be initiated by pressing an included CSS styled button; thus, meeting the project requirement.
+All video footage was sourced from [YouTube](https://www.youtube.com/ "YouTube Official Site") (free for commercial use).

 #### Pictures